-If you manage your investments without a financial adviser and are looking for the right brokerage, you might want to look into Fidelity, Vanguard or Charles Schwab.
+If you manage your investments without a financial adviser and are looking for the right brokerage, you might want to look into Vanguard, Charles Schwab or Fidelity.

-They scored highest by far for customer satisfaction among self-reliant investors, according to J.D.
-Power’s 2019 U.S. Self-Directed Investor Satisfaction Study, which is now in its 17th year.
+They scored highest for customer satisfaction among self-reliant investors, according to J.D.
+Power’s 2020 U.S. Self-Directed Investor Satisfaction Study, which is now in its 18th year.

-The 2019 study is based on responses from about 5,400 investors who make all their investment decisions without a financial adviser.
+The 2020 study is based on responses from more than 5,500 investors who make all their investment decisions without a full-service dedicated financial adviser.
 The study divides them into two groups:

 - Investors who seek some guidance — meaning they don’t have a dedicated financial adviser but do have access to interact with a registered investment professional

 - True DIY investors — meaning those who don’t interact with professional advisers

 Brokerages favored by self-directed investors who seek some guidance

 J.D.
 Power measured the satisfaction of investors who seek some guidance based on eight factors.
 For example, the three most important factors are firm interaction, account information, and commissions and fees.

 Brokerages that serve these customers earned overall satisfaction scores of 801 out of 1,000 points, on average.
 The three highest-scoring of these companies are: